Hermes & Renato: History

-In 2010 their contract with MTV expired, and they signed with RecordTV to have their own spot at the variety show Legendários, hosted by Marcos Mion.
-However, since MTV held the rights to most of their original characters and the "Hermes & Renato" name, they were forced to pick a new one; RecordTV then set up a public poll asking fans to choose from "Arrastão", "Banana Mecânica" and "Shock de Monstro" – "Banana Mecânica" ("A Clockwork Banana", referencing the novel/film A Clockwork Orange) ultimately won, with 58% of valid votes.
-The Banana Mecânica period would be heavily criticized due to censorship from RecordTV though, and the humorists later came to disown it.
+In 2010 their contract with MTV expired, and they signed with Record to have their own spot at the variety show Legendários, hosted by Marcos Mion.
+However, since MTV held the rights to most of their original characters and the "Hermes & Renato" name, they were forced to pick a new one; Record then set up a public poll asking fans to choose from "Arrastão", "Banana Mecânica" and "Shock de Monstro" – "Banana Mecânica" ("A Clockwork Banana", referencing the novel/film A Clockwork Orange) ultimately won, with 58% of valid votes.
+The Banana Mecânica period would be heavily criticized due to censorship from Record though, and the humorists later came to disown most of their work with it.
 They returned to MTV in 2013, recovering their former name, until the channel went defunct; Hermes & Renato then announced they would be purchasing the name rights in order to branch to digital platforms and other television channels.
 They opened their official YouTube channel in 2014, where they kept posting new sketches and uploading older ones from their MTV years.

 In late 2013 Hermes & Renato signed with FX; their show was scheduled to premiere in late 2014 following a series of interstitials produced by the channel throughout the year, but it was postponed to November of the following year as Fausto Fanti, who was considered the group's "intellectual mentor", committed suicide by hanging at his apartment on July 30, 2014, following increasing bouts of depression.
 He was subsequently replaced by his brother, Franco Fanti.
 Their contract with FX expired in 2016.

 Hermes & Renato launched their first theater play, Uma Tentativa de Show, in 2017.

 In 2020, Felipe Torres joined fellow humorists Paulinho Serra (formerly from Comédia MTV and Pânico na TV), Raul Chequer and Leandro Ramos (both from YouTube and television series Choque de Cultura) to star in the comedy film Abestalhados 2, directed by Marcos Jorge (who previously directed Estômago in 2007) and Marcelo Botta; originally scheduled to be released in early 2021, it eventually came out on October 27, 2022, to positive reviews.
 The same year, he and Adriano Silva made guest appearances on Comedy Central's sitcom Auto Posto.

 In 2021, Torres (as his character Boça) made an appearance on the music video for "Higher Than Your Heels", by Curitiba-based hard rock band Electric Mob.
+The same year, reprising his role as Charlinho (a character from a popular Hermes & Renato sketch), he was featured in a commercial by McDonald's promoting their fries.

+On December 3, 2023, former member Gil Brother died following diagnoses with prostate and bladder cancer.